 Each United States Senator and United States Representative may have no more than five people attending each service academy at any given time.
 Most members of Congress allocate at least one open vacancy each year.
 For each vacancy, ten nominations may be submitted to the respective service academy admissions office.
 Offers of appointment are made by the admissions office on a competitive basis measuring the overall qualifications and eligibility of all nominees.

 The application for a nomination from my office is available and can be found here.
-The deadline for submitting completed applications for the class entering the summer of 2020 is Friday, September 27th at 5 PM in my Norfolk office.
+The deadline for submitting completed applications for the class entering the summer of 2021 is Monday, September 21, 2020 at 5 PM in my Norfolk office.
 Please make sure to read all the instructions and verify that you have completed and submitted the online form as well as mailed all required additional materials, and that they are received by my office before the application deadline.
 Postmarks are not sufficient.
 Please note: Due to the circumstances with standardized testing, we are extending the score deadline to October 1st to support the receipt of the August SAT and September ACT results.

 Service academy applicants are eligible for nomination by both United States Senators in the state of their legal residence and the United States Representative for the District in which they reside as well as the Vice President.
 Applicants should apply for nomination to all four nominating sources.